 The surfaces should be cleaned with 99% Isopropyl alcohol to remove dirt and oil before applying the seals.
 Ensure the surface is completely clean and dry before applying the seals.
-If a seal needs to be re-applied, completely remove the old seal and clean the surface with an adhesive remover before following the instructions for applying a new seal
+If a seal needs to be re-applied, completely remove the old seal and clean the surface with an adhesive remover before following the instructions for applying a new seal.

-Additional seals can be ordered through your Fortinet sales contact.
-Reference the following SKU when ordering: FIPS-SEAL-RED.
-Specify the number of seals required based on the specific module as described below.
+Additional seals can be requested through your Fortinet sales contact.
+Reference the following SKUs when ordering: FIPS-SEAL-RED or FIPS-SEAL-BLUE.
+Specify the type and number of seals required based on the specific module as described below: